coderefinery/git-intro/_episodes/02-basics.md

 "git as a filesystem"){:class="img-responsive"}

 In the diagram, we start with 3 files A,B and C in the same folder.
 The files A and C are modified in version 2 (second snapshot) and file B stays the same.
-Lets say we are in the fifth snapshot and we ask Git to go back to the third snapshot with the intention of getting A1 version of the file A.
+Lets say we are in the fifth snapshot and we request Git to go back to the third snapshot with the intention of getting A1 version of the file A.
 Then we will end up with A1,C1(loose one edit) and unmodified B (loose both edits).

 ## Recording a snapshot